 - Remove basil sprig.

-- Preheat your oven to 400°F. Butter both sides of your bread and sprinkle garlic powder over the top.
+- Preheat your oven to 400°F. Butter both sides of your French rolls and sprinkle garlic powder over the top.
 Place on a baking sheet and bake for 3 to 4 minutes until lightly toasted.

 - Add a couple tablespoons of sauce to both sides of each French roll and top with 3 to 4 meatballs and 1/4 cup of mozzarella.
 Bake for an additional 2 to 3 minutes, until cheese is melted.